-The figure above shows how the Ethernet spray hose system can be used to confine an RxFire.
+The figure below shows how the Ethernet spray hose system can be used to confine an RxFire.
 Only a selected segment of the hose is enabled to spray.

 The spray hose system can enable Rx Fires to be set when less than ideal weather and terrain would prevent starting an RxFire.

 The image above shows more detail than the figure at the top of the page.
 The green main-hose is connected to the purple hoses by the white Valve Boxes which represent a manual valve.
 When a valve is opened, it causes a spray from its respective purple hose.
 This arrangement is being used to confine an RxFire in locations where spray is needed.

-I have been told that crews that set RxFires are usually limited in their water supplies.
-Therefore, I have designed a version of the SprayNozzle that uses less water to cover the same area as the original Spray Nozzle.
+I have been told that crews that set RxFires are often limited in their water supplies.
+Therefore, I have designed a smaller version of the SprayNozzle that uses less water to cover the same area as the original Spray Nozzle.

 The figure below shows the smaller nozzle.
 It can be spaced 15 ft from adjacent nozzles and can be connected by 1.5 inch forest hose.